Clastify logo

 Two styles of immune response

 The innate immune system is a non-specific defence system that responds to broad categories of pathogen in much the same way throughout life.
-For this topic, the innate immune cells you need to know are phagocytes.
+For this topic, the only innate immune cells you need to know are phagocytes.
 Skin and mucous membranes act as barriers; phagocytes are the specified cellular part of the innate response.

 FeatureInnate immune systemAdaptive immune system